Loulan Kingdom: Early Han dynasty

 The Han emperor was satisfied with the statement and released the king, but retained his son as hostage.
 When this particular king of Loulan died, in 92 BCE, his court requested that the Han court release the king's son and heir be returned to Loulan.
 In the meantime, however, this prince from Loulan had been castrated for infringing Han law, without the knowledge of Loulan.
 The Han court replied that its Emperor had grown too fond of the prince to release him, and that another son should be enthroned in Loulan.
 The son of the new king was also sent to the Han court as a hostage, yet another was sent to the Xiongnu.
 After the death of this king of Loulan, the Xiongnu returned the hostage sent previously by Loulan – a prince named Chang Gui or An Gui (嘗歸 or 安歸), who became king of Loulan.
 When the Han court heard of this, it demanded that the new king present himself to the Han court.
 Chang Gui refused, on his wife's advice – because the Han court had previously failed to return hostages.

-In 77 BCE, after several Han envoys had been intercepted and killed in or near Loulan, a Chinese delegation was sent with orders to assassinate the king of Loulan, including an envoy named Fu Jiezi.
-Fu Jiezi gained entry to Loulan by claiming to carry silk and valuables as gifts for the king.
-After the king of Loulan became drunk after receiving his gifts, Fu Jiezi's guard stabbed him to death, severed his head and had it hung from a tower above the northern gate.
+In 77 BCE, after several Han envoys had been intercepted and killed in or near Loulan, a Chinese delegation was sent with orders to assassinate the king of Loulan.
+One of the envoys, Fu Jiezi, gained entry to Loulan by claiming to carry silk and valuables as gifts for the king.
+Having received Fu Jiezi’s gifts, the king got drunk, after which Fu Jiezi's guard stabbed him to death, severed his head and had it hung from a tower above the northern gate.
 Upon completing the assassination, the guard supposedly proclaimed: "The Son of Heaven (Han Emperor Zhao) has sent me to punish the king, by reason of his crime in turning against the Han...Han troops are about the arrive here; do not dare to make any move which would result in yourselves bringing about the destruction of your state."
 While the king's younger brother Weituqi (尉屠耆) succeeded him as king, the Han court apparently tightened its grip on Loulan from this point – a step symbolized by the Han court obliging Loulan to adopt a new official name, the non-native exonym Shanshan.